Design history · 1980s–1990s postmodern practice

 Identity system for Florent Morellet's 24-hour diner at 69 Gansevoort Street, New York City (Meatpacking District), commissioned in 1985 and sustained through the restaurant's closure in 2008.
 Different typefaces, paper stocks, and compositions were used for each application (menus, business cards, matchbooks, signage), a deliberate argument against the brand-as-consistent-wallpaper orthodoxy.
 M&Co treated each printed piece as an independent design problem rather than a variation on a fixed template.

-Restaurant Florent identity (M&Co, 1985). · 1989 postcard 'Mirth' — Cooper Hewitt collection (accession 1993-151-304), offset lithograph, typographic arrangement with table imagery.
-15.1 × 10.3 cm. · Public domain
+Restaurant Florent identity (M&Co, 1985). · Postcard "Mirth" — Cooper Hewitt collection (accession 1993-151-304), offset lithograph, 15.1 × 10.3 cm. · Museum editorial

 Colors magazine issue covers